firecmsco/firecms/website/docs/collections/collections.md

 entries displayed in the home page and the navigation drawer), or as ** subcollections**

-Collections in FireCMs can be defined in two ways:
+Collections in FireCMS can be defined in two ways:

 - Using the **FireCMS UI**.
 - Using **code**.